Dore Schary: Politics

 Although Schary was one of the studio executives who formulated the 1947 Waldorf Statement, he became an outspoken opponent of the anticommunist investigations of the House Un-American Activities Committee.
 In 1948, he was honored by the Anti-Defamation League for "distinguished contributions toward the enrichment of America's democratic legacy," together with Charles E. Wilson, Eleanor Roosevelt, Barney Balaban, and Darryl Zanuck.

 Schary served as National Chairman of the Anti-Defamation League of B'nai B'rith from 1963 until April 22, 1969, when Samuel Dalsimer was elected the new National Chairman.
 After Dalsimer died unexpectedly later that year on August 22, Schary was named acting National Chairman and served until May 1970, when Seymour Graubard was elected to replace him.
-While National Chairman Schary had condemned what he called the "Negro extremists" which he believed comprised part of the Civil Rights movement, and also the Student Nonviolent Coordinating Committee (SNNC), after it criticized Israel.
+Schary as National Chairman had condemned what he called the "Negro extremists" which he believed comprised part of the Civil Rights movement, and also the Student Nonviolent Coordinating Committee (SNNC), after it criticized Israel.

 Schary was appointed by Mayor John Lindsay to the office of New York City Commissioner for Cultural Affairs.